bigwiv/Biopython-cn/chr2.rst

 be tightly integrated with the Biopython parsers to make it even easier to extract information.

-2.6??What to do next
+2.6  What to do next
 --------------------

-Now that you°Øve made it this far, you hopefully have a good understanding of the basics of Biopython and are ready to start using it for doing useful work.
+Now that you‚Äôve made it this far, you hopefully have a good understanding of the basics of Biopython and are ready to start using it for doing useful work.
 The best thing to do now is finish reading this tutorial, and then if you want start snooping around in the source code,